ramin0011/Judo-Xamarin/component/GettingStarted.md

 ### Card payment

-Now that you've configured your SDK with your API Tokens and Secrets, you're ready to use the JudoSDKManager to process payments.
+Now that you've configured your SDK with your API Tokens and Secrets, you're ready to use the Judo instance to process payments.

 By calling the following with the SDK Manager, you'll invoke judo's UI to enter card data and submit the payment request: